 What is a Pre-Listing Home Inspection

 Okay, first let’s get something clear.
 I’m not a real estate agent.
-I provide top of the line Tulsa home inspection services.
-This article is my opinion only based on nearly 20 years in the business.
+I provide top of the line Tulsa home inspections.
+This article is my opinion only based on many years in the business.
 Use this article is for informational purposes only.

 So now that I have that I have that out of the way, let’s get down to what a pre-listing inspection really is.

 A pre-listing home inspection for a Seller should basically be a full fledged home inspection.
 Really the only difference is that it’s done for the Seller instead of for the Buyer of the property.